merciful-islam-01/merciful-islam-01/README.md

 - Learning Cybersecurity and German little by little, working toward my dream of studying in Germany.

 Future goal
-- Ich liebe Deutschland.
-I want to pursue my MSc in Cyber Security in Germany.
+- Ich liebe Deutschland, want to pursue my MSc in Cyber Security in Germany.
 - Every small step counts — and building [🔗 German A1 Learning Moto](https://merciful-islam-01.github.io/german-a1-learning-website) this website was one of them.

 ## My Projects